 One of the best things you can do for yourself is to read.
-Strong reading skills not only help you to succeed in classes on almost any subject, but also boost test scores and spoken and written communication skills.
-You don’t have to limit yourself to the classics to build great reading skills – that you read is more important than what you read.
-To motivate yourself, get some friends together for a reading competition to see who can read the most books over summer break or form an informal book club where you and your friends read the same book and then discuss it.
+Strong reading skills help you to succeed in classes on almost any subject.
+They also boost test scores and spoken and written communication skills.
+You don’t have to limit yourself to the classics to build great reading skills.
+That you read is more important than what you read.
+To motivate yourself, have a reading competition with friends to see who can read the most books over summer break.
+You can form an informal book club where you and your friends read the same book and then discuss it.

 Start a new exercise routine

 We all know exercise is good for us, but did you know that exercise does a lot more than just improve your physical fitness?
 In a study at the University of British Columbia, researchers found that regular aerobic exercise boosts the size of your hippocampus, the part of your brain involved in verbal memory and learning.

 Use summer for test prep

 Balancing school work and SAT or ACT prep is tough.
 You’re already crunched for time because of after school clubs, team practices, and hours of homework.
 That makes it hard to make time for SAT prep.
 During summer, it’s easier to focus on test prep because all the school responsibilities are on the back burner.
 If you decide to prep for the SAT or ACT on your own, start with a diagnostic test to figure out where your strengths and weaknesses are.
 That lets you focus your efforts on the areas where you need the most improvement.
 This is why all C2 Education programs start with diagnostic tests that offer unique insights into student performance to help families build the most effective and efficient test prep programs.